sucv/HoloLive2dChatbot/README.md

 	+ Cons
 		+ The LED screen may not as light and thin as iPad is.
 		+ Cables for LED's power and display (HDMI) are annoying.
-3. You have a Raspberry PI or Nvidia Jetson, on which placed embedded a small screen.
+3. You have a Raspberry PI or Nvidia Jetson, on which embedded a small screen.
 	+ Pros
 		+ Highly portable, especially if you also use wireless microphone.
 	+ Cons